Understanding Your Jaw Pain

 Is ear pain when chewing or yawning normal?

-When TMD becomes significantly painful, it’s likely that you may feel your muscles spasm when overstretched.
+When TMD becomes significantly painful, it’s likely that you may feel your jaw muscles spasm when they’re overstretched.
+If you notice recurring twitching in your jaw, we recommend scheduling a consultation with Dr. Huff so he can evaluate you for TMJ disorder.

 People who have been diagnosed with TMD may experience pain in their sinuses.
-However, TMJ pain can sometimes be confused with sinus infections, so you should talk to your doctor if you experience this.
+However, TMJ pain can sometimes be confused with sinus infections, so it’s essential to get a correct diagnosis before starting any type of treatment.
+Dr. Huff will determine the cause of your symptoms and develop your treatment plan accordingly.

 Contact Our Practice In Kerrville, TX